zdravkov/kendo-docs/web/combobox/overview.md

 ## Support for label element

 Because of its complex rendering, focusing the widget using a `LABEL` element requires additional implementation.
-Check [this Kendo UI Dojo snippet](http://dojo.telerik.com/uSeho), which shows how to achieve this.
+Check [this Kendo UI Dojo snippet](http://dojo.telerik.com/uSeho), which shows how its done.